- High Desert School

 Physical Education

-The Physical Education Framework is a key and fundamental resource for developing quality physical education programs.
-The Framework describes a sequential, developmental, age-appropriate physical education program designed to provide students with knowledge and ability needed to maintain active, healthy lifestyles.
+The Framework describes a sequential, developmental, age-appropriate physical education program designed to provide students with the knowledge and ability needed to maintain active, healthy lifestyles.
 In accordance with the Framework, the three major goals for the physical education curriculum are:

 Movement skills and movement knowledge: Students need to develop effective motor skills and to understand the fundamentals of movement by practicing and analyzing purposeful movement;